 Ingredients

-- Fresh Strawberries are the star ingredient of the pie!
+- Fresh Strawberries: The star of the pie!

 These ingredients work together to create a delicious and balanced Amish country strawberry pie with a sweet, fruity filling and a creamy topping, all nestled in a flaky or crumbly crust.